StevenTammen/bibledocs.org/content/mailing-list.md

    This ministry maintains a mailing list that readers can subscribe to in order to stay up to date with site happenings.
 This page describes this mailing list.
 ---

-The BibleDocs mailing list is one of the primary channels by which site readers can stay abreast of what is going on with this ministry<!--  (see also the [RSS feeds](/rss)). -->.
+The BibleDocs mailing list is one of the primary channels by which site readers can stay abreast of what is going on with this ministry (see also the [RSS feeds](/rss)).

 Here is a brief description of the list's mailing frequency and the sort of things that show up in the list's messages: